aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 Ways to teach subtraction
 - subtraction by count leftover - Needs both operands to be small.
-- subtraction by count forward - Needs difference to be small. most important of manual subtraction procedures. can correspond to Aharoni's question "Of 5 children, 3 are girls, how many are boys?"
+- subtraction by count forward - Needs difference to be small. most important of manual subtraction procedures. can correspond to Ron Aharoni's question "Of 5 children, 3 are girls, how many are boys?"
 - subtraction by count backward - Needs second operand to be small. mentioned for completeness sake
 - subtraction procedure for large counting numbers

 Ways to teach comparison
 - Which is greater or lesser: *a* or *b*?
-- (Inspired by Aharoni) By how much is *a* greater or lesser than *b*?
+- (Inspired by Ron Aharoni) By how much is *a* greater or lesser than *b*?

 Ways to teach multiplication
 - multiplication by repeated addition
-- multiplication by 10 - very important shortcut to know about multiplication
+- multiplication by 10
 - multiplication by 2 - done by repeated addition
+- multiplication by a multiple of a power of 10
 - multiplication procedure for large counting numbers

 Ways to teach division
 - division by repeated subtraction
 - division by 10 - very important shortcut to know about division
 - division by 2 - done by equivalent of partial grid decomposition method for multiplication
+- division in which divisor is a multiple of a power of 10
 - division procedure for large counting numbers

 Levels of learning multiplication procedure